YiLimath/YiLimath.github.io/_pages/agent-system/router.md

 *Figure: an abstract routing decision selects one interchangeable handler while preserving a common result contract.*

+**In one sentence.** Send each request to the handler suited to it while preserving one result contract, so that specialization does not fragment the interface.

 ## Problem

 One general agent is rarely the best implementation for every task class.
 A